The FMI Fit Guide

 It is very important to fit your bra to the larger breast size to ensure it is fully encased in the wire and cup.

 The best bras to minimise the size difference are full cup or balcony styles which have firm fabric (or inner lining) on the lower half of the cup and soft, stretchy fabric or lace across the top.
-A good example is the Panache Allure bra pictured here.

 If your uneven breast size is due to surgery (cancer or otherwise), there are specialised prosthesis available at Florence May to restore the symmetry of your breasts.
 Contact us to find out more.